autonomousapps/dependency-analysis-gradle-plugin/README.md

 If you would prefer your build to fail if there are issues, you can configure the plugin as follows:

     dependencyAnalysis {
+      issues {
-      // Default is false for each of these options failOnUnusedDependencies.set(true)
+        // Default for all issue types is "warn"
-      failOnUsedTransitiveDependencies.set(true)
-      failOnIncorrectConfiguration.set(true)

-      // Or fail on any issue
-      failOnAny.set(true)
+        // Can set behavior for all issue types onAny {
+          fail() // or...
+          warn() // or...
+          ignore()
         }
+        // Or configure behavior per-type
+        onUnusedDependencies { ... }
+        onUsedTransitiveDependencies { ... }
+        onIncorrectConfiguration { ... }
+      }
+    }

+This is still a temporary state of affairs, with additional configurability planned.

 If your build fails, the plugin will print the reason why to console, along with the path to the report.
 Please see [Use cases](#use-cases), above, for help on understanding the report.